 Looking for even more easy, kid free favorites?
 Our Brown Butter Rice Krispie Treat mighty just be your next favorite!
 Check it out!

-On the same note, quality of ingredients matters in these no bake oatmeal cookies.
+On the same note, quality of ingredients matters in - EVERY cookie you bake, but especially these.
 Top quality butter, milk, and coca power truly lends a flavor hand.
 Don't skip the sprinkle of sea salt at the end, either.
 It will elevate these kid friendly sweets in to the world of adult guilty pleasures!

-Just 7 simple ingredients, you probably already have!
+These no bake cookies use just 7 simple ingredients; ones you probably already have!

 - Salted Butter